Home / Europe / Germany / Papier- Und Kartonfabrik Varel (PVK) power station

 Local climate & thermal context

-This other plant generates electricity for the grid.
+This gas plant burns natural gas in a turbine — often in a combined-cycle setup — to generate electricity.
 It sits in a temperate oceanic climate (Köppen Cfb) — Northern Hemisphere, latitude 53.4°N — which shapes how much energy it can produce and how its output varies through the year.

 8.9°Cannual mean temp